 I realized I didn’t like “typical” medicine, and that I much preferred talking to people.
 I loved hearing their unique stories.
 Naturally, I landed a job in psychiatry (which I’m still at and absolutely love).

 Although, when I started working… I felt this huge wave of restlessness wash over me.
 I was no longer commuting, I was no longer studying for hours each weekend.
 I had all this time and energy, and my psychiatry job wasn’t enough.

-I wanted to do more, and I realized that I had a lot of excitement and passion about planning trips.
-I realized that my OCD level organization and detailed approach in research towards planning trips might be of use to others.
+I wanted to do more, and I realized that I had a lot of excitement and passion for planning trips.
+I realized that my OCD-level organization and detailed approach in research towards planning trips might be of use to others.

 I started my blog in the fall of 2018.
 It was my perfect creative outlet.
 My way to share my passion for travel with others.

 Do you have any tips for new travel bloggers/aspiring travel bloggers?